simeonyaniliev/first-lines-java/README.md

 # Write your first lines of Java code right NOW, in less than 5 minutes.

-## Lets do it in five simple steps:
+## Lets do it in few simple steps:
 ### 1. First we need go to this website:

 https://www.onlinegdb.com/